Related ToolsRaycastWarpGithubLinear

 Most launchers use static fuzzy matching: type “gc” and get predictable results ranked by name similarity.
 LaunchBar learns that you type “gc” for Git Commit most often, so it bubbles that result to the top.
 Type “gc” again tomorrow, and it remembers.

 This sounds subtle but it’s transformative.
-After one week with LaunchBar, I could type 2-3 character abbreviations for 80% of my common actions.
-My average keystrokes per launch dropped from 6.4 (Spotlight) to 2.8 (LaunchBar).
+After one week with LaunchBar, users can type 2-3 character abbreviations for 80% of common actions.
+Average keystrokes per launch drop from 6.4 (Spotlight) to 2.8 (LaunchBar).

 Clipboard history with privacy: